ShirinzaDevv/ShirinzaDevv/README.md

 ### Hi there 👋

 I am Akbar, a .NET developer with a passion for building scalable and efficient software solutions.
 I specialize in backend development, cloud integration, and modern web applications using the .NET ecosystem.
-With a strong foundation in C#, ASP.NET, and SQL Server, I thrive on solving complex challenges and continuously improving my skill set.
+With a strong foundation in C#, ASP.NET Core, and SQL Server, I thrive on solving complex challenges and continuously improving my skill set.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/akbar-shirinzade/) to discuss potential collaborations, share knowledge, or just talk tech!
+Feel free to connect with me on LinkedIn to discuss potential collaborations, share knowledge, or just talk tech!

 ### Technologies 💻